Skip to content

 Parameter Type Mandatory Default value Description

-queryLog.target string no directory for writing the logs (for csv) or database url (for mysql or postgresql)
+queryLog.target string no directory for writing the logs (for csv) or database url (for mysql, postgresql or timescale)

 queryLog.logRetentionDays int no 0 if > 0, deletes log files/database entries which are older than ... days